fluteds/pegs/README.md

 ## 🌐 Browser Chatters

 Useful tools if you only use the Twitch browser chat.
 Most of these extensions provide more than just more emotes and things for chatters.
-More information about emotes can be found in the section below!
+More information about emotes can be found in the section below.

 ### BetterTTV Extension